 Before scheduling an examination appointment, you must have already:

-- submitted all application materials directly to the AOBNP; and
+- submitted all application materials directly to the AOBOG; and

-- received written confirmation from the AOBNP of exam eligibility and scheduling.
+- received written confirmation from the AOBOG of exam eligibility and scheduling.

 Selection of Regional Test Site

 First-time test takers will receive, via email, a username and password from Pearson VUE.
 This email notification from Pearson VUE will be sent to the email address provided on your exam application.
 If the email address you originally provided to the AOBOG is no longer accurate, you must resolve the discrepancies before you arrive at the test center.
 Appointments may be made up to one week prior to the exam date.